sb-campbell/skill-samples/bash-sql-ldap-sudo/README.md

 - Test and verify DB and LDAP connectivity
   - optionally, email admins if connectivity issues
 - Add command-line switch options to execute each section in isolation - Script has 3 basic sections...
 (1) query DB and gather host list, (2) format LDIF, (3) apply LDIF to LDAP servers (suppliers)
+- Obfuscate DB and LDAP usernames and passwords using a wallet encryption tool such as walletMgr

 # File Tree